Welcome to the A+ Scholarship Program.

 Is there a limit to how much A+ will pay?

-Limits to A+
+Limits to the A+ Scholarship

-- For the 2022 – 2023 academic year, the maximum rate is $196.00 per credit hour.
+- For the 2025-26 academic year, the maximum rate is $225 per credit hour.
+The state of Missouri considers summer 2025 as the beginning of the 2025-26 year.

 There is not a limit to how many credit hours a student can take per semester under the A+ Scholarship.